ANALYSIS-For airlines, China boom now exposes them to risk as coronavirus slams market

 SYDNEY/CHICAGO Jan 29 (Reuters) - China's growth has helped power a global aviation boom over the last decade, but as the country curtails travel in the face of a new coronavirus, a slowdown could hit the industry harder than ever before.

-United Airlines Holdings Inc UAL.O, Air Canada AC.TO, AC.TO, Cathay Pacific Airways Ltd 0293.HK and Finnair Plc FIA1S.HE are among the carriers that have already cancelled some flights to China as countries expand travel warnings and demand plummets due to the coronavirus outbreak.
+United Airlines UAL.O, American Airlines AAL.O, Air Canada AC.TO, Cathay Pacific 0293.HK, Lufthansa LHAG.DE and Finnair FIA1S.HE are among carriers that have cancelled some or all China flights as countries expand travel warnings and demand plummets due to the coronavirus outbreak.

-The virus that has killed more than 130 people and sickened more than 6,000, the vast majority of whom are in China.
+The virus has killed more than 130 people and sickened more than 6,000, the vast majority of them in China.

 U.S. officials said the White House had decided against suspending all flights there for now, but was still considering the measure.